 - Place a white paper behind the kit to view the right results:

-- When the chlorine is taller, the yellow color will be more pronounced.
+When the chlorine is taller, the yellow color will be more pronounce

 Human error is intermittently the cause of miscalculated results, so exercise caution while adding reagents to water.
 Else, you may end up with skewed results.

 Digital pool water testing kit

 Digital pool testers will give you more precise and valid results; you will not need to refer to an included chart to interpret results.
 They are a bit more expensive, but a good investment in the long run.

 There are various brands available, and each is a little different.
 While some digital testers make your job easier, ensure to select the suitable variety for your pool to complete the job easier.